Leo Neugebauer: 2022-2023: NCAA champion

+2024: National heptathlon record holder, Olympic medalist

-In 2024, Neugebauer joined VfB Stuttgart.
-He won the heptathlon at the NCAA Indoor Championships in March 2024 in Boston, Massachusetts.
+Neugebauer won the heptathlon at the NCAA Indoor Championships in March 2024 in Boston, Massachusetts.
 His tally of 6,347 points added more than 50 points to a German national record that had stood for 22 years.
 He also won the decathlon at the NCAA Division I Outdoor Championships in a new collegiate and national record of 8,961 points.
 Additionally, he set the world decathlon best in the discus throw with a throw of 57.70 m.

 At the 2024 Summer Olympics in Paris, Neugebauer won the silver medal in the Men's decathlon competition.
 This was Germany's first Olympic medal in the event since Frank Busemann was also awarded silver at the 1996 games.